nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 	- Environment name
 - Rollback feature to previous version
 - Full control over lifecycle of environments
+### Services
+- **CodeCommit** service where you can store your code.
+Similar service is GitHub
+- **CodeBuild** build and testing service in your CICD pipelines
+- **CodeDeploy** deploy the packaged code onto EC2 and AWS Lambda
+- **CodePipeline** orchestrate the actions of your CICD pipelines (build stages, manual approvals, many deploys, etc)
+- **CloudFormation** Infrastructure as Code for AWS.
+Declarative way to manage, create and update resources.
+- **Step Functions** Orchestrate / Coordinate Lambda functions and ECS containers into a workflow
+- **SWF (Simple Workflow Service)** Old way of orchestrating a big workflow.
+- **EMR (Elastic Map Reduce)** Big Data / Hadoop / Spark clusters on AWS, deployed on EC2 for you
+- **OpsWorks** managed Chef & Puppet on AWS
+- **ElasticTranscoder** managed media (video, music) converter service into various optimized formats
+- **Workspaces** Virtual Desktop on Demand in the Cloud.
+Replaces traditional on-premise VDI infrastructure
+- **AppSync** GraphQL as a service on AWS

+### Q&A
+Q: A company, hosts all their infrastructure in AWS, wants to find an AWS service alternative to GitLab as they want to version control their code entirely in AWS.
+Which AWS service do you recommend?
+> AWS CodeCommit

+Q: As part of your Disaster Recovery strategy, you would like to make sure your entire infrastructure is code (IaC) so that you can easily re-deploy it in any AWS region.
+Which AWS service do you recommend?
+> AWS CloudFormation is the de-facto service in AWS for infrastructure as code (IaC).
+It enables you to create and provision AWS infrastructure deployments predictably and repeatedly

+Q: You work for a company that uses AWS Organization to manage multiple AWS accounts.
+You want to create a CloudFormation stack in multiple AWS accounts in multiple AWS Regions.
+What is the easiest way to achieve this?
+> CloudFormation StackSets allows you to create, update, or delete CloudFormation stacks across multiple AWS accounts and AWS regions with a single operation

+Q: You would like to orchestrate your CICD pipeline to deliver all the way to Elastic Beanstalk.
+Which AWS service do you recommend?
+> AWS CodePipeline is a fully managed continuous delivery (CD) service that helps you automate your release pipeline for fast and reliable application and infrastructure updates.
+It automates the build, test, and deploy phases of your release process every time there is a code change.
+It has direct integration with Elastic Beanstalk

+Q: Which AWS service helps you deploy your code to a fleet of EC2 instances with a specific strategy (e.g., Blue/Green deployment)?
+> AWS CodeDeploy is a fully managed deployment service that automates software deployments to a variety of computing services such as EC2, Fargate, Lambda, and your on-premises servers.
+You can define the strategy you want to execute such as in-place or blue/green deployments

+Q: You have a Jenkins Continuous Integration (CI) build server hosted on-premises and you would like to stop it and replace it with an AWS managed service.
+Which AWS should you choose?
+> AWS CodeBuild is a fully managed continuous integration (CI) service that compiles source code, runs tests, and produces software packages that are ready to deploy.
+It is an alternative to Jenkins

+Q: Which AWS service allows you to create a Hadoop cluster to perform big data analysis?
+> Amazon EMR is managed service that makes it fast, easy, and cost-effective to run Apache Hadoop and Spark to process vast amounts of data

+Q: You are looking to move data all around your AWS databases using a managed ETL service that has a metadata catalog feature.
+Which AWS do you recommend?
+> AWS Glue is a Serverless data-preparation service for extract, transform, and load (ETL) operations

+Q: Your company is already using Chef recipes to manage its infrastructure.
+You would like to move to the AWS cloud and keep on using Chef.
+What AWS service do you recommend?
+> AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet

+Q: As a Solutions Architect, you want to migrate an on-premises Virtual Desktop Infrastructure (VDI) to AWS.
+This would allow you to reduce maintenance and management costs.
+Which AWS service do you recommend?
+> Amazon WorkSpaces is a fully managed, persistent desktop virtualization service that enables your users to access data, applications, and resources they need, anywhere, anytime, from any supported device.
+It can be used to provision either Windows or Linux desktops

+Q: Your developers are creating a mobile application and would like to have a managed GraphQL backend.
+Which AWS service do you recommend?
+> AWS AppSync is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like DynamoDB, Lambda, and more

+Q: You need recommendations for the types of reserved EC2 instances you should buy to optimize your AWS costs.
+You also want to have access to a report detailing how utilized your reserved EC2 instances are.
+What do you recommend?
+> AWS Cost Explorer enables you to view and analyze your costs and usage.
+You can view data for up to the last 12 months, forecast how much you are likely to spend for the next 12 months, and get recommendations for what EC2 reserved instances to purchase

 ## Solution Architecture Discussions
 ### Classic